snjy9182/Big-Powersticks/README.md

 ## Welcome to Mobum!
 Serious misalignment and unnatural motions of the body can be signs that there is harm being done.
 We wanted to fill this need for an at-home wearable device to detect such harm while being low cost and low profile.
 We have developed a device (called Mobum) that works together with modular sensor devices (called Moodles) in order to create a platform for any sort of physical therapy, posture control, or exercise.
 This allows any user to commit long-term to these therapies and develop better physical habits.
-Our web interface allows users to securely track your movements real time, easily develop your own custom routines, and even allow your physicians to access your progression and prescribe novel therapies.
+Our web interface allows users to securely track your movements real time, easily develop your own custom routines, and even lets your physicians access your progression and prescribe novel therapies.

 ## Inspiration

 Physical therapy is inaccessible for a lot of people because of its long commitment, cost, and lack of real-time feedback.
-Many of us on the team has had problems with scoliosis, posture, athletic injuries, and exercise form- and its something all of us experience at some point.
-It was difficult to maintain good form and posture for our therapies, and its easy to forget what's correct.
-This is dangerous, so we thought of a solution to track this data and provide instant therapy feedback!
+Many of us on the team has had problems with scoliosis, posture, athletic injuries, and exercise form and it was difficult to maintain good form and posture for our therapies; its easy to forget what's correct.
+This is dangerous, so we thought of a solution to track this data and provide instant therapy at home!

 ## What it does